Wayne-Liu-98/exercises/baidu_index/README.md

     6. argparse module and interaction with cmd
     7. This is the first project where the author learns PEP and coding conventions
     8. Handling try-except sentences
+    9. The usage of decorator
+    10. List comprehensions